dotnet/docs-aspire/docs/extensibility/custom-resources.md

   - `Aspire.StackExchange.Redis.DistributedCaching`
   - `Aspire.StackExchange.Redis.OutputCaching`

 In the case of the MailDev resource, the .NET platform already has an SMTP client in the form of <xref:System.Net.Mail.SmtpClient>.
-In this example you use this existing API for the sake of simplicity, although other resource types may benefit from custom component libraries to assist developers.
+In this example you use this existing API for the sake of simplicity, although other resource types may benefit from custom integration libraries to assist developers.

 In order to test the end-to-end scenario, you need a .NET project which we can inject the connection information into for the MailDev resource.
 Add a web api project: